gigafied/minion/docs/getting_started.md

 ## WOOT!!!

 If you've made it here, you should now have a pretty solid understanding of MinionJS and how to use it.
-We also threw some [JSDocs](http://gigafied.github.com/minion/docs/) together, if you want to dive in even deeper.

 ## Documentation